pydicom/pynetdicom/docs/apps/storescu.rst

 The storescu application supports all of the *Storage Service Class'* supported SOP Classes as SCU.

-The application will request presentation contexts using these transfer
+By default, the application will request presentation contexts using these transfer syntaxes:
-syntaxes:

 +------------------------+----------------------------------------------------+
 | UID                    | Transfer Syntax                                    |